TUMFTM/Lane_Level_Matching/README.md

 The algorithm result (matched roads and lanes) is saved as a pandas Dataframe pickled in pathTaken.pkl

-Further information plots like the street map, matching etc. can be taken from the folder data/map_plots
+Further information plots like the street map, matching etc. can be taken from the folder </data/map_plots/>

-Further the street usage is saved in digital_map/street_usage.txt
+A list of all matched streets is saved in </digital_map/street_usage.txt>

 ## Overview
 This work is divided into the modules data configuration, main code and merged utils

-For multiple measurements the main_multi.py script can be used but is has the same algorithm as main.py implemented

 ## Data and configuration